Today, the ship docked in Tangier and I went on an escorted tour.

 Caves of Hercules.

 Our second stop of the day was a short drive from Cape Spartel to the Caves of Hercules.
-Mythological tradition says that Hercules stayed & slept in this cave before doing the 11th of his 12 labours.
+Mythological tradition says that Hercules stayed and slept in this cave before doing the 11th of his 12 labours.

 Hotel Ahlen.